Insulation Basics – Double Glazing

 - Reduce window size.
 As walls are better insulation than windows this can offer significant reductions in heat loss

-- Curtains.
-Will provide similar performance to double glazing, but only during the time when they are closed.
+- Curtains or Blinds.
+Will provide similar performance to double glazing. . . but only during the time when they are closed.

 Extra Benefits of Double Gazing

-Improved Security Its much more difficult, and noisy, to break a double glazed window.
+Improved Security: Its much more difficult, and noisy, to break in through a double glazed window.

-Better Noise Reduction For noise the bigger the gap between glass the better the performance.
+External Noise Reduction The bigger the gap between glass the better the performance.

 See Insulation for similar Posts